Chat in English (英語で雑談) part 207

 By the way Reddit is a really good site to get used to writings of native English speakers.
 Subreddit, Today I learned, is especially interesting.

 I'm surprised by the fact that ordinary people can produce such fabulous sentences.
 I also like subreddit, books.
 Someday I want to write a review about a book I am reading now, embracing defeat.
-This thread is very nice.

-If so, you should go see your doctor now.
-You see?
-The head one.
-I think you're not recovering at all.
-You need help.
 It is difficult to pronounce level, as if level rebels against me.

 Also there is a trouble when pronouncing travel.